 The long, low, shingled buildings of the lodge blend seamlessly into the soft green of the acacia woodlands lining the banks of the languid brown loops of the Uaso Nyiro River, whilst the architectural style makes optimum use of soft local stone and traditional Samburu building motifs.
 The cool interior, meanwhile, reflects a strong ‘khaki and canvas’ safari influence enriched by a vibrant selection of age-old Samburu masks, spears, and ceremonial treasures.

 Each room is accommodated in a prettily shingled timber cottage with its own blossomed veranda looking out over the river.
-The décor melds world-class luxury with quintessential Africa and features a tranquil blend of traditional safari colours, draped nets, soft lamps and stunning Samburu art.
+The décor melds world-class luxury with quintessential Africa and features a tranquil blend of traditional safari colors, draped nets, soft lamps, and stunning Samburu art.

-The breeze-cooled bar and dining area overlooks the flood-lit expanses of the river and game viewing arena where lumbering herds of elephant gather nightly and shy leopards sometimes visit.
-Menus are styled to feature traditional bush barbecues, spicy ethnic cuisine, internationally-themed dishes and a broad selection of hearty safari favourites.
+The breeze-cooled bar and dining area overlook the flood-lit expanses of the river and game viewing arena where lumbering herds of elephants gather nightly and shy leopards sometimes visit.
+Menus are styled to feature traditional bush barbecues, spicy ethnic cuisine, internationally-themed dishes, and a broad selection of hearty safari favorites.